isomerpages/bca-strata/_resources/FAQs/Applications under Part VI of the BMSMA.md

 **Q19: Can I make payment using cash or cheque?**

-Payment may only be made via Paynow and electronic payment (Internet Bank Transfer).
+Payment may only be made via Paynow and electronic payment

+**Q20: Is there any expiry date for cases filed with the Strata Titles Boards?**

+There is a 6-month expiry date for each case filed under the Building Maintenance and Strata Management Act upon the constitution of a Board.

+**(Internet Bank Transfer).